Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Our lab has been instrumental in showing that the calcium-dependent phosphatase, calcineurin is a key regulator of the ATP-sensitive potassium (KATP) channel.
 In collaboration with Prof Tinker (UCL and Barts and the London) we have shown that the molecular basis for this regulation involves dephosphorylation of channel subunits, and that such a mechanism, is likely to directly oppose the action of vasodilators which open this channel through phosphorylation.
 We and others have demonstrated that excessive opening of the vascular KATP channel is implicated in the vasodilation and vascular hyporeactivity that underlies septic shock, though despite this, therapeutic channel inhibition using sulfonylurea agents like glibenclamide has proved disappointing in humans.
 Our recent observations that sympathetic activity, which is often high in septic patients, may actually be helping maintain blood pressure by keeping the channel closed, could therefore explain lack of efficacy of channel inhibitors in sepsis.
 Studies in the future are planned to more fully understand the influence of sympathetic tone on in vivo KATP channel function and blood pressure, where the regulation may ultimately be determined by calcineurin activity.

-I teach across 3 different Faculties at UCL, including on BSc and MSc/MRes courses run in the Division of Medicine, in the Department of Neuroscience, Physiology & Pharmacology, in Biochemistry and in the Institute of Cardiovascular Science.
-I am part of the organising committee for the newly created MSc in Cardiovascular science and for the 4 Year BHF PhD programme for which I am a co-applicant on the successful renewal of this PhD scheme in July 2012.
-As Deputy Postgraduate Tutor, I am responsible for overseeing postgraduate students within the research department of Metabolism & Experimental Therapeutics (currently ~40 PhD/MD students).
-Duties of various teaching activities can be briefly summarised:
+I teach across 3 different Faculties at UCL on several BSc and MSc/MRes courses run in the Institute of Cardiovascular Science, Division of Medicine, Department of Neuroscience, Physiology & Pharmacology, and in Biochemistry.
+I am founder and director of the newly created IBSc in Cardiovascular Science, chair of the Exam Board for the equivalent MSc course and co-organiser of the 4 Year BHF PhD programme for which I am a co-applicant on the recent successful renewal of this PhD scheme in Aug 2016.
+Teaching activities are summarised below:

-5 students will be appointed each year for the next 4 years to engage in research in any area of cardiovascular biomedicine at UCL.
-I am involved in interviewing, tutoring, helping students to network to choose appropriate rotation projects, meeting with them in 1st year assessments of rotation projects.
+For the next 5 years, 4 students will be appointed each year to engage in research in any area of cardiovascular biomedicine at UCL.
+I am involved in interviewing, mentoring, helping students choose appropriate rotation projects, and overseeing their 1st year assessments of each rotation project.

-Teaching in symposia with CME (Continuing Medical Education) credits, including at the 2011 International Society for Heart and Lung Transplantation held in San Diego which also included providing online materials to AKH Inc, an accredited provider of continuing education for licensed health care specialists in the USA.
+Teaching in symposia with CME (Continuing Medical Education) credits for organisations like the International Society for Heart and Lung Transplantation, American College of Chest Physicians and European Respiratory Society.
+Providing online materials to global pharmaceutical companies as well as to ACCME and companies including AKH Inc, both accreditation providers of continuing education for licensed health care specialists in the USA.